IT4063C/IT4063C.github.io/content/course-notes/6.eda/index.md

 and as with everything in data science and data analysis, domain knowledge is needed to understand the results and not come up with bad conclusions.
 - ![How I met your mother - Driving Gloves](https://i.gifer.com/MmOU.gif)

-Let me show you a few examples of how you could do that.

 ```python